Textualize/textual/docs/guide/screens.md

     ```{.textual path="docs/examples/guide/screens/screen01.py" press="b,_"}
     ```

 If you run this you will see an empty screen.
-Hit the ++b++ screen to show a blue screen of death.
+Hit the ++b++ key to show a blue screen of death.
 Hit ++escape++ to return to the default screen.

 The `BSOD` class above defines a screen with a key binding and compose method.
 These should be familiar as they work in the same way as apps.